azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 ### Enable your workflow

-1. In your cloned repository, open `.github/workflows/cli-jobs-pipelines-nyc-taxi-pipeline.yml` and verify that your workflow looks like this.
+1. In your forked repository, open `.github/workflows/cli-jobs-pipelines-nyc-taxi-pipeline.yml` and verify that your workflow looks like this.

     ```yaml
     name: cli-jobs-pipelines-nyc-taxi-pipeline